deanturpin/germs.dev/posts/sorting.md

 https://en.wikipedia.org/wiki/Introsort

 ## `std::list`
-`std::sort` requires random access to the elements so `std::list` has its own sort method, but it still conforms to O(n log n).
+`std::sort` requires random access to the elements, so `std::list` has its own sort method, but it still (approximately) conforms to O(n log n).
 It can be implemented with merge sort as moving elements is cheap with a linked list.

 ## Other sorting algorithms
 All of these are Θ(n log n) in all cases apart from Timsort has a Ω(n) and